Blindsided: Series Introduction

 Blindsided will take you on a journey of the harassment, gaslighting, and spiritual abuse that took place at Antioch Baptist Church in 2018 at the hands of Pastor Andrew Ray, and a man named Douglas Stauffer.
 In this series I share my thoughts and opinions concerning these two ministers and the events which led to my departure.

-Click here to continue reading: “Blindsided: Hindsight is 20/20” or click on a title below.
-[Links will be added as new blogs are posted.]
+Click here to continue reading: “Blindsided: Hindsight is 20/20” or click on the link below.

 Why Children Break off all Contact with their Parents – Video Blog